Request A demo

-SAP’s announcement in 2018 mandated enterprises using SAP ERP to migrate to S/4HANA by 2025, a deadline that has been revised due to slow adoption and limited SAP consultants.
-Currently, around 35,000 companies are either using or implementing SAP S/4HANA, making it a top discussion among CIOs, IT leaders, and CFOs.
+SAP’s announcement in 2018 mandated enterprises using SAP ERP to migrate to S/4HANA by 2027, a deadline that has been revised due to slow adoption and limited SAP consultants.
+According to a recent survey by ASUG of its members, 45% of organizations are already live or en route to S/4HANA, making it a top discussion among CIOs, IT leaders, and CFOs.
 While the shift from SAP ECC to S/4HANA is inevitable for many due to end-of-life support on ECC, it’s crucial not to approach the migration blindly.

 Migrating to SAP S/4HANA offers many advantages for organizations, including enhanced real-time analytics, quicker financial closings, access to cutting-edge technologies like AI and process automation, and more manageable business model updates.
 Deciding to move to SAP S/4HANA is fundamentally about aligning with a company’s strategic goals and maintaining a competitive edge.